About

 The flip side of using this cache is, of course, that in case I need to delete some matches, I also have to delete the corresponding cache entries.
 It's not a huge deal, but certainly something to be aware of.

-If you would like to learn more, check out the source code over on GitHub.
+If you would like to learn more, I posted an article about the details over on my blog.
+You can also check out the source code on GitHub.
 Pull Requests are welcome!

 Statistics